 When your fireplace doors are due for an upgrade, our fireplace doors are not only a budget-friendly choice but they are customizable too.
 We will make sure that you find a Masonry fireplace door that is suited for you.
 We offer the following styles and designs: Classic, traditional, modern, contemporary, as well as a variety of finishes and glass colors.
 Do you have a corner or peninsula fireplace?
 No worries, we have a selection of corner fireplace doors that will compliment your L-Shape or peninsula fireplace.

 Masonry fireplaces are built at the same time as your home.
 The mason who creates the fireplace designs it in such a way that it becomes part of your home structure.
 You can call it a work of art!
 The interior of a masonry fireplace is crafted from mortar and brick or stone, while the exterior portion that you see and enjoy in your living space may be made of matching materials like stone, marble, granite, and yes even tile.
 Built to last a lifetime, they are meant to be a focal point in your home.
 Upgrade your fireplace with one of our custom masonry doors.
 Don't worry we are not forgetting about the outdoors, you can beautify that too!
-There are fireplace doors for outside that are specifically made with materials that will resist the wear and tear that comes along with nature.
+There are wood burning fireplace doors for outside that are specifically made with materials that will resist the wear and tear that comes along with nature.
 Either way it is possible to have glass doors for your fireplace!

 A firebox is the part of the fireplace where the fire burns.
 So it must be able to withstand the heat that is generated from the fire.
 The type of fireplace you have will depend on if your firebox is brick or metal.
 Masonry fireplaces as stated above are built from bricks or stone and typically have a brick firebox.